CLRX/CLRX-mirror/doc/GcnTimings.md

 more waves than 4\*CUs.
 For best results is recommended to execute many waves (multiple of 4\*CUs) with occupancy greater than 1.

+The GCN 1.2 always execute instruction with full speed if these are in instruction cache.
+GCN 1.2 can fetch double dword instructions in full speed.

 ### Instruction scheduling

 * if many wavefronts are executed in a single CU (if many wavefronts) then scalar, vector and